Dyslexia & Visual Stress

-Although recently named, it is clear that this problem has been around a long time.
-Computerised analysis provides rapid assessment of colour benefit and provides optimum overlay and spectacles.
+Although recently named, it is clear this problem has been around a long time.
+Computerised analysis provides rapid assessment of colour benefit and provides optimum overlay and spectacles that help.
 The improvement this brings can be seen during the assessment.
-This can also be of specific help for Migraine sufferers who find reading for any length of time difficult.
-Migraine sufferers can also be aided with Botox injections.

 While there are different theories as to what is happening, the end result is the reader has a muddled or jumbled message making reading difficult and the associated pattern glare can also be responsible for migraine.